pluja/awesome-privacy/README.md

 **Alternative Instagram clients**
 - [Barinsta](https://codeberg.org/avalos/barinsta) - Android instagram alternative client with enhanced privacy features (Your requests will be sent to instagram).
 - [Bibliogram](https://bibliogram.art/) - Watch Instagram's public profile in a friendlier page that loads faster, gives downloadable images, eliminates ads and doesn't urge you to sign up.

+### LBRY and Odysee

+Odysee website contains some trackers and is a heavy site.
+You can use these alternatives to avoid trackers and have a more minimalistic and lightweight UI:

+- [Librarian](https://codeberg.org/librarian/librarian) - An alternative frontend for LBRY/Odysee.
+Inspired by Invidious and Libreddit.

 ### YouTube
 <img width="16" src="misc/forbidden.png"> </img> Don't use YouTube (or at least the official client).
 YouTube is very privacy invasive, it generates a very accurate profile based on your interests.
 Also it is a [radicalization tool](https://www.pcmag.com/news/does-youtubes-algorithm-lead-to-radicalization) which shows [biased content to users](https://arxiv.org/pdf/1908.08313.pdf) in order to get more engagement and to get them to watch more and more content creating an [addiction](https://medium.com/dataseries/how-youtube-is-addictive-259d5c575883).
 It never shows you [alternative opinions](https://arxiv.org/pdf/1908.08313.pdf) to your ideology/bias.
 YouTube censors a lot.
 YouTube collects a LOT of your data: interests, free time, ideology, likes, dislikes, music taste, etc.